SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 Now that our containers are defined, let's display them before adding letters.

-Here we define a small method to help us display the containers with a bit of text above it :
+Here we define a small method to help us display the containers with a bit of text above it:

 ```st
 BlSortLettersExample>>labelContainer: anElement with: aText